programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ## Exploring Models with the three.js Editor

-In this section, you will start exploring the example pottery model using the [three.js editor](https://threejs.org/editor/).
+In Part 2 you will build up the 'Jars of Papua' website from multiple models of jars and planes but here, you will start exploring the example composite pottery model using the [three.js editor](https://threejs.org/editor/).
 You will explore how concepts discussed earlier — such as meshes, model formats and sizes, materials, textures, lighting, and position (coordinates) — work together within a 3D scene.

 Download the composite model png_sceneDRACO.glb from the [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/building-3d-environments-threejs-pt-1-2).
 Open the [three.js editor](https://threejs.org/editor/) in a new browser window (right click on the link) and import the model with File > Import (Figure 5).